 The rate is also dependent on the canton and the difference can be very significant (compare canton Zug with Geneva on our tax calculator).

-Finally the rate depends on if you are single or married, if you wife has income and how many dependent children you have.
-(Over 16 years a child is usually dependent if still in education).
+The rate varies if you are single or married, if your wife has income and how many dependent children you have.
+(A child over 16 years of age is usually dependent if still in education).

 If you work through Accurity we will take steps to ensure your tax rate is correct and does not result in you paying more than you have to.